cecton/blog/content/posts/rust-and-riscv.md

 ["Rust, Arduino and Embedded Development as a Beginner: Part 3"]({{< ref "rust-and-arduino-part3" >}}).
 Copy the RAW files to the `src/` directory.

-Make sure yo use nightly:
+For the example, we are using nightly features, so make sure you tell rustup to use it:

 ```text
 rustup override set nightly